 All of us have grumbled a bit while picking up a hunting permit or tag from our favorite license agents.
 Yep, odds are the price just went up yet again this hunting season.
 We've seen all sorts of claims on social media from hunters who claim their state was doing it just for a cash grab.
 We get it, it's easy to get mad at your state wildlife agency and how they are managing the herds.
 Sometimes the decisions they make just don't seem to make a lot of sense when it comes to the total number allocated or a state's draw or bonus point system.

-But, did you ever stop to think about why hunting tags exist and why they're so important?
+But, in those case of those price hikes on hunting tags, did you ever stop to think about why hunting tags exist in the first place?
+Or why they're so important?

 It's all about protecting the precious natural resources we all know and love.
 And, we're fortunate people in the past had the presence of mind to implement them.

 Before the days of conservation

 The history of hunting laws and tags in America goes back before the American Revolution.
 There were a handful of hunting laws in New England back in the 1700s, but it wasn't until the mid and late 1800s that a real need for hunting licenses and tags became a little more obvious.